AlvaroDFC/FAD-Toolset/famodel/ontology/README.md

   * [Cable Cross Sectional Properties](#cable-cross-sectional-properties)
   * [Cable Appendages                ](#cable-appendages)

+The Array sections ([Array Layout](#array-layout), [Array Mooring](#array-mooring), and [Array Cables](#array-cables)) describe the location and connections of components in the array, such as platforms, moorings, and cables.
+They also reference indexes or names of component designs that are described in other parts of the ontology.

+The component-specific sections ([Turbine(s)](#turbines), [Platform(s)](#platforms), [Mooring](#mooring), and [Cables](#cables)) each describe a unique design of that component type, and therefore only need to be listed once regardless of how many of that component type exists in the array.
+For example, if you have only 1 unique platform design that should be applied to all platforms in the array, you only need to list 1 design in the [Platform(s)](#platforms) section and then reference that index in the array table to designate that each platform in the array should use that design.

 The following sections give an overview of the array ontology makeup with examples.